There’s no place like home for healing.

 When is home and community neuro therapy the right fit?

-Home and community neuro therapy is best suited for adult and pediatric patients who require more than one service.
-It is especially suited for patients who:
+Home and community neuro therapy is best suited for adult and pediatric patients who:

 Our home and community neuro therapy programs are covered by some commercial health insurance and workers’ compensation plans.
 Medicare does not cover home and community-based rehabilitation.
 More about insurance.

 We believe in removing the walls – including physical, emotional and environmental – that can slow recovery.
 Therefore, our approach to home and community rehab centers on:

 - Teaching relevant skills in the patient’s environment as opposed to a staged setting.